cernops/helm-barbican/README.md

 helm secrets lint stable/mariadb --values secrets.yaml
 ```

+The key used for encryption is chosen by the `--name` parameter
+passed above.
+As an alternative if no param is passed, the cwd is used (but we
+recommend relying on the helm release name).

 Commands `enc` and `dec` offer lower level functionality to encode and decode
 the secrets.yaml file, but you should not usually need them.